cartesi/compute-tutorials/README.md

 ```
 This will build the DApp's Cartesi Machine and store it in a subdirectory named after its hash.
 You should then move this to the appropriate data directories used by the Descartes Nodes (`descartes-node/machines`).

-The DApp Smart Contract must be compiled and migrated to the same ganache network of the local Descartes node:
+The DApp smart contract must be compiled and migrated (configuration is using the same local ganache instance used by the Descartes nodes):
 ```
 % yarn
 % truffle compile